 Paragard is commonly used to prevent pregnancy.
 Since the IUD begins working immediately upon insertion, it can also be used as a means of emergency contraception.
 Unlike Plan B pills, the weight of the patient is not a factor in its effectiveness.

 Currently, five different IUDs are available in the United States.
-Paragard is the only one of the five that works without secreting levonorgestrel, which can cause problematic symptoms in some patients.
+Paragard is the only one of the five that works without secreting levonorgestrel.
+This hormone can cause problematic symptoms in some patients.
 Paragard is also the oldest IUD currently on the market.

 Paragard IUDs are not the first brand of IUD to face challenges in court.
-Medical device manufacturer Bayer faced lawsuits claiming its Mirena IUD had migrated from the uterus and damaged other organs in several patients, who then needed surgery to treat these complications.
+Medical device manufacturer Bayer faced lawsuits claiming its Mirena IUD had migrated from the uterus.
+These claims alleged the device damaged other organs in several patients who then needed surgery to treat these complications.
 Bayer eventually settled 4,600 claims for a total of $12.2 million in 2018.

 Paragard Use and Common Side Effects